jasonm23/onlisp-markdown/onlisp.md

 be quite useful for experimenting with other aspects of multiple processes, like scheduling algorithms.

-Chapters 22–24 present other applications of continuations.
+Chapters 22-24 present other applications of continuations.
 None of them is efﬁcient enough for use in production software.
-Because Lisp and rapid proto- typing evolved together, Lisp includes a lot of features speciﬁcally intended for
+Because Lisp and rapid prototyping evolved together, Lisp includes a lot of features speciﬁcally intended for
-prototypes: inefﬁcient but convenient features like property lists, keyword param- eters, and, for that matter, lists.
+prototypes: inefﬁcient but convenient features like property lists, keyword parameters, and, for that matter, lists.
 Continuations probably belong in this category.
 They save more state than a program is likely to need.
 So our continuation-based implementation of Prolog, for example, is a good way to understand the language, but an inefﬁcient way to implement it.